MDHowe4/TnPrep/README.md

 ## Description
 TnPrep is a Tn-seq Nextflow pipeline for QC, mapping and counting of Himar1 mariner transposon insertion read sequencing data to positions within a supplied bacterial reference genome following the schema outlined in .

-The output of this pipeline is a `.wig` file containing insertion counts mapped to all TA sites found within the reference genome and QC information in the form of a MultiQC report.
-The `.wig` file is compatible with TRANSIT or other tools for downstream data analysis.
+The output of this pipeline is individual count matrices in `.wig` format containing insertion counts mapped to all TA sites found within the reference genome and QC information in the form of a MultiQC report.
+This `.wig` count file is compatible with TRANSIT or other tools for downstream Tn-seq data processing and analysis.

 ## Requirements